 Should You Tip Your Stylist Just for the Holidays?

-If you have a personal relationship with your stylist, consider adding an extra ten percent to their usual tip, just to add holiday cheer.
+If you have a personal relationship with your stylist, consider adding an extra ten percent to their usual tip to add holiday cheer.
 You can also give gift certificates, cards and handmade gifts that you know the stylist will appreciate.

 Should You Tip for a Botched Hair Job?